![]() |

 TextWrangler Users:

-Drag Entable to <user>/Library/Application Support/TextWrangler/Unix Support/Unix Filters
+Drag Entable to <user>/Library/Application Support/TextWrangler/Text Filters

 ... and for one-keystroke access